opeyemiogungbe/WordPress-Deployment-on-AWS/README.md

 # WordPress Deployment on AWS

-This repository contains Terraform configurations for deploying a WordPress application on AWS using various AWS services, including EC2, RDS, EFS, and Load Balancer, organized into modular Terraform files.
+This repository contains Terraform configurations for deploying a WordPress application in a secure, scalable, and highly available way.
+It makes use of multiple AWS services eg(EC2, RDS, EFS, and Load Balancer) to distribute traffic, automatically scale the infrastructure, provide secure data storage, and ensure that the application is always accessible, even in case of hardware failure.
+The project is organized into modular Terraform files.

 ## Table of Contents
 1. [Project Overview](#project-overview)